tagohd/mono/Characters/Campbell Family/Luke Campbell/Luke Campbell.md

 **Plot:** Luke awakens in his house.
 He is a young man of average height, perhaps somewhat on the short side, and a bit scrawny.
 He’s not malnourished, per se, but he isn’t exactly musclebound, either.
 He gets dressed, heads outside, and picks some tulips from the garden.
 It’s a beautiful day outside.
 He goes to the neighboring house, knocks on the door, and asks for Sam.

-%%
-sudoMinor:: Added some bits from the plot
-#minorChange #unseenByLun
-%%
 Luke is 16.
 He runs cross-country because Sam does, and only because Sam does.
 He doesn't care much for sports, and he hates running.
 He helps [[The Mothers Campbell|his parents]] on the farm, but he can't wait to leave [[Genton]] where he can finally be himself.
 Maybe he (naively) wants to move to [[Rhapsody]]?
 This possibly contradicts my earlier characterization of Rhapsody, but he's also going there under different circumstances than he imagined.
 (Also a little bit of [Paris syndrome](https://en.wikipedia.org/wiki/Paris_syndrome).)

 ## Various Luke Characterizations